-PDView is especially helpful when your PXE is not connected to the network but you need to check the PXE status, retrieve basic information, or even change network settings.
+PDView is especially helpful when your PXE is not connected to the network but you need to check the PXE status, retrieve its information, or change its settings.

-- Requirements for using PDView: - The PXE is running firmware version 3.0.0 or later. - The Android device must support USB "On-The-Go" (OTG). - A USB OTG adapter cable is required.
+Requirements for using PDView:

+- The PXE is running firmware version 3.0.0 or later. - The Android device must support USB "On-The-Go" (OTG). - A USB OTG adapter cable is required.

-To install PDView:
+► To install and use PDView: